Code102SoftwareProject/skill-swap-hub/README.md

 - **Cloudflare R2 Setup:** Ensure the correct bucket name and endpoint.

 ---
-🚀 *Ensure Cloudflare R2 is properly configured before using the APIs!*
+🚀 *Ensure Cloudflare R2 is properly configured before using the APIs*